mdmayfield/Linux-Darter-Pro/Ubuntu MATE 20.04.md

 - Follow https://gitlab.com/francois.kneib/clevo-N151ZU-fan-controller
 - *The touchpad is annoyingly slow when moving finger quickly, and too fast when moving finger slowly.
 Look into this*
 - In AutoKey, figure out script error on system.exec_command
+- Find a reliable way to disable Bluetooth at startup while allowing it to be enabled from the menu